Dmitri-Sintsov/django-jinja-knockout/README.rst

 ``bs_breadcrumbs()`` / ``bs_dropdown()`` / ``bs_navs()`` Jinja2 macros are now argument compatible, allowing to use
 these with `prepare_bs_navs()`_ as well with `ListSortingView`_ filters.

+Selenium tests are more reliable, pass in Firefox.

 Minor changes (version 0.8.1)
 -----------------------------
 Django 2.2 support.